 4. There Are Lasers For Blondes

+Traditional laser removal devices require a pronounced contrast between the skin and hair color in order to be able to target only the pigment in the hair.
 Laser hair removal machines have improved so much that what was impossible before is now possible.
 For a long time, it was believed that women of colors cannot undergo laser hair removal due to the lack of contrast between skin complexion and hair color.
 The coming of new technology now allows for a safe and efficient laser hair removal treatment for darker skins.

 Due to the lack of pigments in fair hair, it may be tricker for the laser to detect the hair.
 The absence of pigments may hinder the efficiency of the process.
 Thus, it happened that fair haired people dyed their hair in a darker shade before a laser hair removal procedure.
 However, new laser hair removal technologies such as Nd:YAG laser can now successfully remove light-colored hair.
 No need to dye your hair anymore.

 Nd:YAG laser devices have a longer wavelength that is highly sensitive to all color and melanin.
 This means it can more precisely penetrate hair follicles without damaging surrounding tissue.
 Indeed, it deposits its energy deep into the dermis without relying on melanin to do so.
 That is why it is safe for darker skins too.
 And now increases the chances of success of laser hair removal treatments on blonde hair.

 Indeed, diode lasers and ND:YAG do not rely that much on melanin to deposit energy deep into the dermis and to get to the follicle.
 They can more precisely penetrate the skin without damaging surrounding tissue.
 Before you start your laser treatment, make sure the laser spa has the right machines for your hair color.